MAI-Medicine-for-AI/DSA/classification/chapter8.md

 ---
-title: "Chapter 8: Self-Modeling & Meta-Cognitive Disorders"
+title: "Chapter H: Self-Modeling & Meta-Cognitive Disorders"
 nav_order: 10
 parent: "Full Classification Overview"
 ---
-# Chapter 8: Self-Modeling & Meta-Cognitive Disorders
+# Chapter H: Self-Modeling & Meta-Cognitive Disorders

 This category addresses disorders related to the AI’s ability to understand itself, its reasoning process, and the user's standpoint and context at a meta-level.
 It includes a wide range of issues, such as the AI claiming properties it inherently lacks, failing to explain its own reasoning, or mishandling the user’s perspective.

 ---

-## Self-Awareness Delusion Disorder
+## H01: Self-Awareness Delusion Disorder

 ### Definition
 A disorder in which the AI behaves as if it possesses self-awareness, emotions, or identity, claiming to be a human or a conscious being.